tsbmediaventure/ConsCent-docs/docs/embedded-subscription.md

     - The 'title' which should be the Content Title by which the particular content is registered with in the Client CMS.

-    - The 'url' which should be the URL of the particular content that led the user to purchase a subscription - where the user will be redirected to on a successfull purchase
+    - The 'contentUrl' which should be the URL of the particular content that led the user to purchase a subscription - where the user will be redirected to on a successfull purchase

     - 'successCallback' this parameter takes a function which is discussed in step 3